 This page indicates that settings can also be changed using the Preferences option once you log in.
 Currently, you can only configure accessibility options from the Accessibility Settings page.

-In addition to this developer's guide, Oracle also offers the following resources to help you learn how you can best use Service Bus.
+In addition to this guide, Oracle also offers these resources to help you learn how you can best use Service Bus.

 Understanding Oracle SOA Suite introduces you to Oracle SOA Suite and Oracle Service Bus, and provides you with a high-level understanding of what you can accomplish with the suite.

 Administering Oracle Service Bus Services provides information on how to monitor running services and update the runtime environment.